Amraneze/QuizApp/README.md

 ## Start the front app
 cd QuizFrontApp
-ng install (if the modules are not installed) ng serve
+npm install (if the modules are not installed) ng serve